pr4aveen/tp/docs/DeveloperGuide.md

 ![CommitActivityDiagram](images/CommitActivityDiagram.png)

-#### Alternative Implementation: Saving commands instead of entire project book
+#### Alternative Implementation: Saving Commands Instead of Entire Project Book

 This would allow users to go back in history through a reversal of command once a command is undone.